asiask97/team1-sept-2022/README.md

 * [HTML Validation](https://validator.w3.org/nu/?doc=https%3A%2F%2Fequality-works.herokuapp.com%2F)

 ## Notable Bugs
 We found that HTML Homepage has some HTML errors that we didnt have time to fix.
 They can be fixed by updating image attributes.
+We tested the layouts on our mobile and desktop.
+We also used Chrome developer tools to test responsivness.

 # Deployment